 Few works of any consequence or magnitude happen in isolation.
 All are built on the work of those who have come before, some known, most unknown.
 If I could, I would want them all to know I am humbled and honored to follow in their footsteps.
 Most publications are also collective enterprises and this is no exception.
 I want to thank the many people who made this report possible.
-I am honored to have had the assistance and wise counsel of my PRA colleagues—at various stages, Eric Ethington, Gabriel Joffe, Tarso Ramos, and report editor Abby Scher, who has patiently seen me through yet another remarkable editorial adventure.
+I am honored to have had the assistance and wise counsel of my PRA colleagues—at various stages, Rose Ethington, Gabriel Joffe, Tarso Ramos, and report editor Abby Scher, who has patiently seen me through yet another remarkable editorial adventure.
 I am also grateful for the kind reading, constructive feedback, and encouragement from Rob Boston, Don Clark, Jay Michaelson, and Patti Miller.
 Special thanks to Jonathan Hutson for his expert research, editorial advice, and strategic media guidance.
 And finally, profound thanks to Tim Sweeney and the Pride Foundation for their generous support, without which this project might never have happened. – Frederick Clarkson

 By Rev. John C. Dorhauer

 You might say religious liberty is in my blood.

 I’m a Mayflower descendant.
 My maternal grandmother was Delores Howland, some 16 or so generations removed from John Howland.
 His home still stands in Plymouth, and I have been there to sign the descendants’ book.